iamdtang/ember-share/README.md

 ## How to Use

-To share your site, simply run `ember serve` as always and a publicly accessible URL will be inserted into your clipboard that is ready to paste directly into your browser.
+To share your site, simply run `ember share`, which behaves like `ember serve`.
+A publicly accessible URL will be inserted into your clipboard that is ready to paste directly into your browser.

 This was inspired by [Laravel Valet](https://laravel.com/docs/5.2/valet#sharing-sites).